 The density bonus under incentive zoning might be awarded if a developer provides affordable housing, granny flats or other accessory dwelling units, additional open space, public art, street lighting, contribution to a fund for a new bridge or school, or some other desirable public amenity.
 This tool also could be used to promote mixed use development, work-at-home units, or a transit connector.

-You could try to protect agricultural land through density bonuses, although here some sharp planning student might observe that another technique called transfer of development rights might be more appropriate.
-Orlando even considered using reduction of impact fees and administrative review times as incentives to produce mixed use, new urbanist types of developments.
+You also could try to protect agricultural land through density bonuses, although here some sharp planning student might observe that another technique called transfer of development rights might be more appropriate.
+Orlando even considered using reduction of impact fees and administrative review times as incentives to produce mixed use developments reflecting new urbanist principles.

 In other words, the incentive zone may be thought of as an overlay district.
 If you don't know the definition of an overlay district, think of it as a mapped area where a specific set of additional regulations (which may be less or more strict) are applied to the usual zoning classification regulations in effect.